Micro Fulfillment Centre: Small Logistics Solution With Big Benefits

 In an e-commerce industry where bigger is better, going micro is surprisingly effective at helping retailers to scale up.

-Picture this: It's the year 2050.
-You're in a bustling city surrounded by towering skyscrapers, yet you spot a small, unassuming building tucked away alongside them.
-It has a sign saying ‘ABC micro fulfillment centre’.
+Picture this: It is the year 2050.
+You are in a bustling city surrounded by towering skyscrapers, yet you spot a small, unassuming building tucked away alongside them.
+It has a sign saying ‘ABC Micro Fulfillment Centre’.
+Curious, you walk in.
+Within moments, mobile robots whizz by carrying packages to waiting drones.
+Behind them, automated systems pick items off shelves and place them on conveyor belts.

-Welcome to the world of micro fulfillment centres (MFC) where technology meets logistics to provide maximum speed and efficiency in order fulfillment.
-In 2050, the super-advanced e-commerce industry offers same-day delivery as the bare minimum.
-As such, micro warehousing is now standard for online retailers.
+Welcome to the world of the micro fulfillment centre (MFC), where technology meets logistics to provide maximum speed and efficiency.
+In 2050, same-day delivery is the bare minimum.
+As such, micro-warehousing is now standard.
+But we don’t have to wait 25 years for this to happen.
+Micro fulfillment centres are already here.

 Such developments are part of a wider picture in the global micro fulfillment industry, predicted to grow at a rate of almost 45% CAGR until 2031, giving it a value of $88.3 billion, according to figures from Allied Market Research.